rx-student-code-749/hire-me-xhq/README.md

 ### Step 0 - Acquire a Copy of the Project Files
 * Download a copy of the project file [here](https://github.com/rx-student-code-749/hire-me-xhq/archive/master.zip).
-* Clone a copy of the project files via [https](https://github.com/rx-student-code-749/hire-me-xhq.git) or [ssh](ssh://git@github.com:rx-student-code-749/hire-me-xhq.git).
+* Clone a copy of the project files via [https](https://github.com/rx-student-code-749/hire-me-xhq.git).

 ### Step 1 - Database Configuration
 * Create a database on your server (make note of the name).